sidhujag/bitshares-magento/README.md

 # Installation

-1. Copy these files into your magento root directory
+1. Copy these files into your magento root directory.<br />
-2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your prestashop root directory, overwrite any existing files.
+2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your magento root directory, overwrite any existing files.<br />

 # Configuration

 1. Upload files to the root directory of your magento installation.<br />
-2. In Admin panel under "System > Configuration > Sales > Payment Methods > Bitshares":
+2. In Admin panel under "System > Configuration > Sales > Payment Methods > Bitshares":<br />
 	a.
 Verify that the module is enabled.
-4. Fill out config.php with appropriate information and configure Bitshares Checkout
+4. Fill out config.php with appropriate information and configure Bitshares Checkout<br />
     - See the readme at https://github.com/sidhujag/bitsharescheckout

 Usage
 -----
-When a shopper chooses the Bitcoin payment method, they will be presented with an order summary as the next step (prices are shown in whatever currency they've selected for shopping).
-If the fullscreen option is disabled, they can pay for their order using the address shown on the screen.
-Otherwise they will place their order and be redirected to bitpay.com to pay.
+When a shopper chooses the Bitshares payment method, they will be redirected to Bitshares Checkout where they will pay an invoice.
+Bitshares Checkout will then notify your system that the order was paid for.
+The customer will be redirected back to your store.

-The order status in the admin panel will be "Processing" if payment has been confirmed.

 Change Log